d0nkeyk0ng787/PrintNightmare-POC/README.md

 # CNightmare - CVE-2021-34527 POC

+### Warning

+Obviously, this exploit has long been patched, however, I have no doubt there would still be systems around that are vulnerable to this kind of attack.
+Therefore, under no circumstances is this exploit to be used on a system which the individual running the exploit either does not own or does not have explicit permission to do so.

 ### Description

 As the title suggests, this is a POC which exploits the infamous PrintNightmare vulnerability in Microsoft Windows Print Spooler service.
 At present, I have implemented the ability to run this on a remote host so technically it only exploits CVE-2021-1675.